-Aetiological models suggest that psychosocial, behavioural, and biomedical factors, as well as their interaction, contribute to the persistence and aggravation of somatic symptom burden.
-Among known psychosocial maintaining or aggravating factors in PSS are health anxiety, treatment experiences, and illness beliefs, perception and behaviour.
+Aetiological models suggest that psychosocial, behavioural and biomedical factors, as well as their interaction, contribute to the persistence and aggravation of somatic symptom burden.
+Among known psychosocial maintaining or aggravating factors in PSS are health anxiety, treatment experiences and illness beliefs, perception and behaviour.
 We expect that these factors may partially mediate any differences that might be seen in rates of PSS between those with differential socioeconomic or migration status.
 However, empirical studies analysing associations between social inequalities and aggravating factors are scarce and thus, there is not much known about the mechanisms that potentially can explain inequalities in PSS.

-Studies on illness beliefs examine to what extent an illness is recognized as such and what beliefs about the causes, the course and the treatment of this illness are prevalent among the public.
+Studies on illness beliefs examine to what extent an illness is recognised as such and what beliefs about the causes, the course and the treatment of this illness are prevalent among the public.
 In recent years, these studies have been discussed with reference to the concept of health literacy.
-Health literacy entails "the public's knowledge, motivation, and competence to access, understand, appraise, and apply health information in order to make judgments and take decisions in everyday life concerning healthcare".[25]
-Deficits in health literacy mean that people do not know what they can do for prevention, delay or avoid seeking treatment, view recommended treatments with suspicion, or are unsure how to assist those afflicted.
-[26] Limited health literacy has been found among people with a low SES and migrant background.
-[4,27,28] For example, a study analysing differences between German and Turkish patients suffering from somatoform disorders showed that Turkish patients believed significantly stronger in supernatural causes of their disease.
-[29] These beliefs reduced the motivation to take up psychotherapy.
-A lack of health literacy has been found to be associated with negative attitudes towards persons with mental illness, [28] which can be conceptualized as public stigma.
+Health literacy entails 'the public's knowledge, motivation, and competence to access, understand, appraise, and apply health information in order to make judgments and take decisions in everyday life concerning healthcare'.
+25 Deficits in health literacy mean that people do not know what they can do for prevention, delay or avoid seeking treatment, view recommended treatments with suspicion or are unsure how to assist those afflicted.
+Limited health literacy has been found among people with a low SES and migrant background.
+4 27 28 For example, a study analysing differences between German and Turkish patients suffering from somatoform disorders showed that Turkish patients believed significantly stronger in supernatural causes of their disease.
+These beliefs reduced the motivation to take up psychotherapy.
+A lack of health literacy has been found to be associated with negative attitudes towards persons with mental illness, 28 which can be conceptualised as public stigma.
 This entails reactions of the general public towards a group based on stereotypes about this group.
-In this regard, results suggest that respondents with higher SES desire less social distance from the mentally ill and express more liberal views.^[30] Research also suggests that public stigma is perceived and often internalized by the persons afflicted.
-Perceived and internalized stigma have been found to predict worse health outcomes among IBS patients.[31]
-With regards to fatigue, studies report higher levels of perceived stigma when compared to IBS[32] and participants report feelings of estrangement and the belief that others attribute fatigue solely to psychological causes.^[33]
+In this regard, results suggest that respondents with higher SES desire less social distance from the mentally ill and express more liberal views.
+Research also suggests that public stigma is perceived and often internalised by the persons afflicted.
+Perceived and internalised stigma have been found to predict worse health outcomes among patients with IBS.
+With regards to fatigue, studies report higher levels of perceived stigma when compared with IBS and participants report feelings of estrangement and the belief that others attribute fatigue solely to psychological causes.

-Only few studies examined inequalities in symptom or illness perception and health anxiety.
+Only a few studies examined inequalities in symptom or illness perception and health anxiety.
 In terms of the former, perceived symptom burden seems to be positively associated with education, while results on differences according to ethnicity and migration are inconsistent.
-As for health anxiety, a recent meta-analysis showed a lower risk for health anxiety in people with higher socioeconomic status.
-Another meta-analysis indicated a higher risk of health anxiety in migrants and ethnic minorities compared to the majority population in North America.^[37] Regarding illness behaviour, reviews from Germany overall indicate a lower utilization of health care among migrants, although the results vary in terms of health care sector, indicator of health care utilization and migrant population under study. ^[38] Low SES groups show lower utilization regarding medical specialist consultations and prevention services. ^[39]
+34 35 As for health anxiety, a recent meta-analysis showed a lower risk for health anxiety in people with higher SES.
+Another meta-analysis indicated a higher risk of health anxiety in migrants and ethnic minorities compared with the majority population in North America.
+Regarding illness behaviour, reviews from Germany overall indicate a lower usage of healthcare among migrants, although the results vary in terms of healthcare sector, indicator of healthcare usage and migrant population under study.
+Low SES groups show lower usage regarding medical specialist consultations and prevention services.